 Dementia is a chronic or persistent disorder of the mental process that is gradually taking place during old age.
 Studies show that wine consumption can reduce the risk of having dementia which often leads to Alzheimer’s disease.

 Alzheimer’s disease is a developing mental deterioration that can occur as one aged.
-Again, resveratrol found in wines help in keeping blood vessels open, so that essential supply of oxygen and glucose can move freely to the brain to keep it alive and working.
+Again, resveratrol found in wines helps in keeping blood vessels open, so that the essential supply of oxygen and glucose can move freely to the brain to keep it alive and working.
 (6)